This article is part of a larger series on POS Systems.

-Depends on module; starts at $42.50 per user, per month
+Starts at $25 per user, per month

-25x5 phone, live chat, and email
+24x5 phone, live chat, and email

-24x7 live chat for paid users
+24x7 live chat for paid Premium users

 Odoo: Best Overall Open Source POS

-- Employee features and cashier logins.
-If employee management is essential for your business and your priority is having a free POS system, go with Floreant POS.
+- Employee features and cashier logins: If employee management is essential for your business and your priority is having a free POS system, go with Floreant POS.
 Most commercial POS systems include this feature in their paid tiers.

 uniCenta: Best for International Businesses